-- Instruction on Use of Force, Safety and Review of Basic Marksmanship Fundamentals (see Rule .2103) - Day and Night handgun qualification (including the mandatory use of the flashlight at the five-yard line as specified in BLET night qualification course)

-- Day and Night shotgun qualification (for officers who are authorized to carry a shotgun) - Day and Night combat course - Day and Night off-duty handgun qualification - If officers are also authorized to carry rifle, automatic weapons, they must at least have one passing qualification score day or night.
+- Instruction on Use of Force, Safety and Review of Basic Marksmanship Fundamentals (see Rule .2103) - Day and Night handgun qualification (including the mandatory use of the flashlight at the five-yard line as specified in BLET night qualification course) - Day and Night shotgun qualification (for officers who are authorized to carry a shotgun) - Day and Night combat course - Day and Night off-duty handgun qualification - Effective 1/1/2020, if officers are also authorized to carry a rifle, automatic weapons, or specialty weapons they must also qualify day and night.
+In short, day AND night qualification is required on all firearms that are carried or issued to an individual officer.